LaunchCodeEducation/data-analysis/src/chapters/loops/while-loops.rst

 times, with ``value`` assigned the numbers 0 - 9.

-Even when we use variables in ``range(start, stop, step)``, these variables store specific vales.
+Even when we use variables in ``range(start, stop, step)``, these variables store specific values.
 Python knows *exactly* how many times to repeat the loop body, and this is called **definite iteration**.
 The starting and ending points of are set inside the ``for`` statement.